-Matthew Trujillo is our newest Art of Austin artist!
-Get to know more about him and his work!
+Matthew Trujillo is an Art of Austin artist!
+Read his interview and check out his work!

 AoA – How long have you been in Austin and how did you find your way here?